 When the housing market first began to boom following the financial crash, many thought that it was a temporary phenomenon that was unsustainable.
 However, since then, we’ve only seen prices continue to rise, with no signs of slowing down.

-Experts predict that house prices could rise in some areas by as much as 8% in 2016, with the number of homes sold also set to rise.
+Experts predict that house prices could see a slow rise in some areas by as much as 3% in 2018, with the number of homes sold also set to rise.
 However, there are also a lot of unknowns in the market that could affect this prediction, chiefly interest rates and the referendum on EU membership.

 Many main forecasters are factoring interest rate rises into their predictions, but some are still not.
 A rise in interest rates – if or when it comes – is likely to make growth slow or falter.